egalli64/clj-intro/README.md

     e3. from map (data structure) to seq
 #### b. seq functions
-    e1. more on using the map function e2. assoc
-    e3. reduce for mapping
+    e1. more on using the map function e2. assoc: kind of cons for maps (but could also modify it) e3. reduce/assoc for mapping
-    e4. reduce for filtering
+    e4. reduce/assoc for filtering
     e5. take, drop, take-while, drop-while
     e6. filter, some
     e7. sort, sort-by